HansrajS1/Au-Exam-App-backend/README.md

 ##  License

-MIT — feel free to fork, extend, and deploy.
+MIT — feel free to fork, extend, and deploy

 ---